-Other Directorships of Public or Registered Investment Companies Held by Position(s) Term of Office and Length of Time n: 10 d () Director or Nominee for Name, Address and Age(1) Independent Directors Company Served Principal Occupation(s) During Past 5 Years Director during Past 5 Years(2) Frank C. Puleo, 64 Director Class I Director since February 2008; Term expires 2011 Mr. Puleo was a Partner at Milbank, Tweed, Hadley & McCloy LLP (law firm) where he advised clients on structured finance transactions, bank and bank holding company regulatory and securities law matters.
-Mr. Puleo became a partner of Milbank, Tweed, Hadley & McCloy LLP in 1978 and Co-Chair of the firm s Global Finance Group in 1995 until retiring at the end of 2006.
-Director SLM Corp. (education financing company) since 2008.
-Carl Spielvogel, 81 Director Class I Director since March 2004; Term expires 2011 Chairman and Chief Executive Officer of Carl Spielvogel Associates, Inc., (international management and counseling company) from 1997 to 2000 and from 2001 to present.
+Other Directorships of Public or Name, Address and Age(1) Independent Directors and Nominee for Independent Director Position(s) Held with Company Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Registered Investment Companies Held by Director or Nominee for Director during Past 5 Years(2) Frank C. Puleo, 65 Director Class I Director since February 2008; if elected, Term expires 2014 Mr. Puleo was a Partner at Milbank, Tweed, Hadley & McCloy LLP (law firm) where he advised clients on structured finance transactions, bank and bank holding company regulatory and securities law matters.
+Mr. Puleo became a partner of Milbank, Tweed, Hadley & McCloy LLP in 1978 and Co-Chair of the firm's Global Finance Group in 1995 until retiring at the end of 2006.
+Director of CIFC Deerfield Corp. (formerly known as Deerfield Capital Corp.; credit asset manager) since 2006.
+Director of SLM Corp. (education financing company) since 2008.
+Carl Spielvogel, 82 Director Class I Director since March 2004; if elected, Term expires 2014 Chairman and Chief Executive Officer of Carl Spielvogel Associates, Inc., (international management and counseling company) from 1997 to 2000 and from 2001 to present.
 Director of Interactive Data Corporation, Inc. (financial services company) from 1996 to 2009.